 Humboldt State University uses network access control (NAC) software to provide more secure and reliable network access for everyone on campus.
 This means that, when you first request to connect to the wireless network, you will be asked to download and install a small software program called the SafeConnect PolicyKey.

 The Client Security Agent (CSA) will scan your computer, looking for the following things:

-Antivirus software protects computers and computer-based mobile devices from being infected by viruses, spyware, worms, Trojans, and a long list of other malware that can damage or destroy data.
-In order to protect both your computer and all other computers connected to the Humboldt State University networks, you must have up-to-date virus protection on your computer before you are permitted to connect to the campus networks.
+Antivirus (AV) software protects computers and mobile devices from being infected by viruses, spyware, worms, Trojans, and a long list of other malware that can damage data or steal your identity.
+In order to protect both your data and data on every other computer connected to the Humboldt State University networks, you must have an up-to-date virus protection product installed on your computer before you are permitted to connect to the campus wired and wireless networks.